-The Select Committee holds its evidence sessions in Committee Room 5 in the Palace of Westminster (unless otherwise indicated on the programme).
+The Select Committee holds its evidence sessions in Committee Room 4 in the Palace of Westminster (unless otherwise indicated on the programme).

-Information on how to get to the Houses of Parliament and the security arrangements in place can be found at Appendix A. When arriving and going through security, Petitioners simply need to say that they are appearing before the HS2 Bill Select Committee and ask for directions to the Committee corridor.
+Information on how to get to the Houses of Parliament and the security arrangements in place can be found at Appendix A. When arriving and going through security, Petitioners simply need to say that they are appearing before the HS2 Bill Select Committee and ask for directions to Committee Corridor.

-Petitioners should make sure to leave sufficient time to pass through security (this typically takes 20-30 minutes) and should seek to arrive outside the Committee Room 30 minutes before the start of proceedings so that they can start promptly.
-The Select Committee has said that Petitioners should arrive in time for the start of the day's session for the day that they are programmed to appear, unless they have made alternative arrangements with David Walker (see below).
+Petitioners should make sure to leave sufficient time to pass through security (this typically takes between 20 and 30 minutes) and should seek to arrive outside the Committee Room 30 minutes before the start of proceedings so that they can start promptly.

+The Select Committee has asked that Petitioners arrive in time for the start of the day's session for the day that they are programmed to appear, unless they have made alternative arrangements with David Walker (see below).
 This is because the proceedings work more efficiently if Petitioners are present to hear what has already been said about their area.